Can you see the Northern Lights in Scotland? (2024/2025)

 Make an effort

 It takes a bit of dedication to see the Northern Lights.
-We are not great at staying up late.
+We’re not great at staying up late.
 If there’s been an aurora alert but we can’t stay up any later, we go to bed set our alarm every hour so we (it’s normally down to me!) can check out the window to see if anything is happening.
-If you get up in the night for the loo or to get a drink, don’t miss the opportunity to look outside.
+You can set up aurora alerts on your phone too which will hopefully wake you up if there is increased activity.
+If you get up in the night for the loo, don’t miss the opportunity to look outside.
+Choosing accommodation with large windows can help you do this without having to actually go outside in your pyjamas.

 Keep warm

 Scotland’s winters can be cold.
 A clear night sky will be ideal for watching the Northern Lights but the temperature will drop even more.
 Dress in your warmest outdoor clothing including gloves and a hat.
+Wrap up warm and take a flask of tea or a hip flask of your favourite single malt (as long as you don’t have to drive!).

 Preserve your night vision with a red light torch